>

 11 Hair Care Tips for Natural Curly Hair

 Because of all of the above, lather-rinse-repeat is for the rest of them.
 For girls with naturally curly hair, the hair care regimen is completely different.
+Wondering how do I get my natural curls to stay?
 Here are smart hair care tips from the pros at Matrix, for caring for all kinds of natural curls.

-1. Embrace the Pre-Shampoo Treatment for Curly Hair
+1. Embrace the Pre-Shampoo Treatment for Natural Curly Hair

-You may be saying to yourself, “I don’t have time to add another step to my hair care regimen.”
-But this step may actually save you time in the long run because your hair will be much easier to detangle post-shampoo.
+You may think you don’t have time to add another step to your hair care regimen.
+But this step may actually save you time in the long run, because your hair will be much easier to detangle post-shampoo.

 2. Skip Daily Shampoos

 Curly hair doesn’t need to be shampooed as frequently as straight hair.
 Frequent shampooing can stretch and stress out fragile strands, and dry out thirsty curls.
-However, conditioner is your friend.
-Welcome that friend into the shower with you frequently, applying conditioner even if you don’t shampoo your hair.
+Conditioner is your friend!
+Welcome it regularly in your routine, applying conditioner even if you don’t shampoo your hair.

 3. Choose Your Shampoo for Curly Hair Wisely